yufanzhouonline/HiSIF/README.md

    Or refer to the following introduction.

-   *There are two steps to using HiSIF: pre-processing, and running HiSIF.*
+   *There are two steps to use HiSIF: pre-processing, and running HiSIF.*

 ## Pre-Processing ##
 This method assumes mapping with bowtie2 or a similar tool has been done.